JonMS95/C_Severity_Log/README.md

 C_SEVERITY_LOG_API void SetSeverityLogMask(int mask);
 ```

-Mask values have already been defined in the API header file and can be the following:
+Some of the mask values have already been defined in the API header file and can be the following:

 ```c
 #define SVRTY_LOG_MASK_OFF  0b0000